recombinant/petzold-pw5e/README.md

 ### Work in progress.

-Samples up to and including Chapter 9 are working.
+- Examples up to and including Chapter 18 are compiling and "running".
+- Some examples in *"Chapter 16 The Palette Manager"* expect 256 bit color displays - hardware that was ubiquitous in the Window98 era.

 -------------------------------------------------------------------------------